joseasoler/fractalization/README.md

 Fractalization allows to compose different component implementations to create a fractal generator.
 This fractal generator class is generated in compile-time.
 ## Getting Started

 Fractalization provides CMake support.
-You can use CMake to build the samples and tests, or to install the library.
+You can use CMake to build samples and tests, or to install the library.
 Fractalization also supports Cmake's find_package command.
 Alternatively, you can download Fractalization and add its include folder to your project's header search path.

 The only dependency required to use Fractalization is [Eigen3](http://eigen.tuxfamily.org/index.php?title=Main_Page).
-[SFML](https://www.sfml-dev.org/) is an optional dependency, and it is used by one of the sample programs.
+[SFML](https://www.sfml-dev.org/) is an optional dependency, only used by one of the sample programs.

 ### Samples

-If you want to check some examples, Fractalization includes some sample programs in the samples subfolder.
+Fractalization includes some sample programs in the samples subfolder.

 ####  ASCII